Carlos Jiménez

-Carlos Jiménez Sánchez (born 10 February 1976) is a Spanish former professional basketball player and current sporting director of Unicaja.
+Carlos Jiménez Sánchez (born 10 February 1976) is a Spanish former professional basketball player.
 He is 2.05 m (6' 8 ") tall.
 His nickname is "suma y sigue Jiménez", which translated into English is, "add and go on Jiménez."

 Player profile

 He played as a small forward.
-He was a good rebounder, using his 205 cm height and his long arms.
-He was a good defender, and a good free throw shooter.
+He was a rebounder, using his 205 cm height and his long arms.
+He was a defender, and a free throw shooter.

 Professional career

-In the 2002-03 NBA Season, Jiménez was on the preseason roster of the Sacramento Kings, as he tried out for the club, but he was cut from the team a week before the start of the regular season.
+In the 2002–03 NBA Season, Jiménez was on the preseason roster of the Sacramento Kings, as he tried out for the club, but he was cut from the team a week before the start of the regular season.
 He was disappointed that the Kings released him.
 Jiménez never had another NBA experience.

 After playing five seasons for Unicaja Málaga, in August 2011 he returned to Asefa Estudiantes, signing a one-year contract.
 In April 2012, with six games left to finish the Liga ACB, he decided to retire at the end of the season.

 However, on 17 September 2012, he returned to professional basketball, by signing a one-month long contract, with an option to extend it for one more month, with his former team Unicaja.
 He retired in December 2012.